The Reason (Hoobastank song): Music video

 The music video for the song was directed by Brett Simon.
-In it, the band members stage a diversion so they can carry out the elaborate theft of a ruby gem from a pawnshop, but those facts are only clear after enough of the action unfolds: nothing is as it seems.
-At the beginning of the video, a woman gets hit by a car driven by vocalist Doug Robb.
+In it, the band members stage a diversion so they can carry out the elaborate theft of "The Chiara Ruby #2" gem from a pawnshop, but those facts are only clear after enough of the action unfolds: nothing is as it seems.
+At the beginning of the video, a woman (played by Serbian model Nevena Milicevic) gets hit by a car driven by vocalist Doug Robb.
 After the "accident", while everyone's attention is diverted, Chris Hesse and Dan Estrin execute the heist.
-The viewer then realizes that she was in on the operation, as she gets up and rides off with an accomplice (Markku Lappalainen) on a motorcycle at the end.
+The viewer then realizes that she was in on the operation, as she gets up and rides off with an accomplice on a motorcycle at the end.
 The presumed owner of the pawnshop displays a look of realization, and the song ends with the band admiring their new acquisition, holding it up to the light and projecting red light-rays onto the ceiling.
 The accident's "victim" is also present.
 They then hear police sirens from above, and the video fades out.

-Their music video "Same Direction" is intended as both a sequel and a prequel to the video for "The Reason" and further details the band member's roles, as well as showing the trouble they bring down on themselves from law enforcement.
+Their music video "Same Direction" is intended as both a sequel and a prequel to the video for "The Reason" and further details the band members' roles, as well as showing the trouble they bring down on themselves from law enforcement.
+On August 21, 2023, the music video reached one billion views on YouTube.

+Legacy

+2021 TikTok trend

+In February 2021, the song became the subject of a viral trend on the app TikTok, where users, under the hashtag "#NotAPerfectPerson", would post videos featuring the song alongside text describing their embarrassing moments and personal flaws.
+Ellise Shafer of Variety suggested that the song's sudden resurgence was due to a combination of nostalgia and the song's lyrical relatability.
+As a result of the trend, Hoobastank created a TikTok account, with lead singer Doug Robb partaking in the challenge by making fun of the band's nonsensical name.

+Usage in media

+"The Reason" has been included in various television episodes.
+On May 6, 2004, the song appeared in "The One Before the Last One", a special episode of the sitcom Friends.
+The song later appeared on the first episode of the 2023 Netflix show Beef, with lead actor Steven Yeun saying that the band was a "perfect analogy" for the show's theme of "excavating the cringe of our childhood".
+"The Reason" was also covered in the second season of the British sitcom We Are Lady Parts, with creator Nida Manzoor opting to cover the song instead of writing an original one.